Konkani people

-The Konkani people are an Indo-Aryan ethnolinguistic group native to the Konkan region of the Indian subcontinent who speak various dialects of the Konkani language.
-Konkani is the state language of Goa and also spoken by populations in coastal Karnataka, coastal Maharashtra, and Kerala.
-Other Konkani speakers are found in Gujarat state.
+The Konkani people or Konkanites are an Indo-Aryan ethnolinguistic group native to the Konkan region of the Indian subcontinent.
+They speak various dialects of the Konkani language.
+Following the Konkani language agitation, Konkani became the premier official language of Goa state, while Marathi remains as the associate official language of Goa.
+Konkani is also spoken by populations in Karnataka, Maharashtra, Damaon, Kerala & Gujarat.

 A large percentage of Konkani people are bilingual.